egg-code/sqlalchemy_exercise/README.md

 Without mmdt and help of Mentor Paing's demo, I couldnt have knowledge like that.

 Thanks to mmdt and Mentor Paing!

+Don't forget to assign your postgres address in .env file.